The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 ScanlineCounter and WaitVBlank

-First, as explained a number of times now, use #defines for memory
+First, as explained before, use #defines for memory mappings: it's

 in wasting memory if there's absolutely no reason for it.
 Second,

-It's definitely necessary because the register changes without the
+because the value of the register changes without the programmer's

 As for WaitVBlank; technically, it's correct: it waits till the VBlank.